 As Vivint scaled its Fast Data system, the team realized that in addition to more elegant ways to scale concurrency, it needed isolation.
 In the initial system, all of the processes for a single customer were managed in a very narrow class hierarchy.
 There were cases where a lower priority task, for example, updating to the most recent version of an occupancy model, would supersede the much higher priority task of being more reactive to customer interactions, such as the application’s responding to current sensor data to make a prediction.
 Individually, the resultant latency tended to be less noticeable at the customer level, but in aggregate, this sort of sharing of responsibility would lead to multi-second delays before customers could observe their changes.
 Akka’s paradigm of lightweight, single-purpose actors, following the maxim of “no shared mutable state,” led to an application where one portion of functionality was less capable of negatively impacting another independent portion of functionality.

 Because Vivint is using Akka’s cluster sharding, it’s also using Split Brain Resolver, which allows it to make sure there is no duplication of devices and customers.
 Eliminating the concern for duplication is one key benefit, but isolation and elasticity are another.
 With not much work, Vivint is able to make the best decisions about distribution of load, about machine resource allocation—setting up one customer panel versus 100,000 panels, for example, is roughly the same, and simplifies testing scenarios.
 “We already had a message-based architecture, and putting isolation on top of it meant that we’re able to process our data in a highly scalable fashion and quickly,” said Abe Sanderson, Senior Software Engineer at Vivint.
-“In the last year, we’ve been able to use Akka to service more than 700,000 customers and tens of millions of Actors.
+“In the last year, we’ve been able to use Akka to service more than 1 million customers and tens of millions of Actors.
 Not only does it handle our current load, but we also think the solution could scale 10x without any concurrency or isolation issues.”

 Looking Ahead: Advanced ML and AI Use Cases With Akka